pnp/blog/content/post/change-your-own-profile-picture-as-a-guest-in-microsoft-teams.md

 Finally time to upload your profile picture!

-1. Top of the profile, click the `Edit` button
+1. Top of the profile, select the `Edit` button
 2. With your profile in edit mode, you can browse for a photo on your computer and upload it to your profile!
  {{< image alt="image-5.png" src="images/blog/change-your-own-profile-picture-as-a-guest-in-microsoft-teams/image-5.png" >}}